Walking in Andalusia, 10 beautiful walks and 5 reasons why you should go walking in Andalusia during your holiday! Read all about it in this blog.

 After an hour of walking, you will reach a place, where the river is wider and deeper and you can go for a swim.
 If you continue swimming, you can climb the rocks to make your way to a waterfall. this is the end of the trail and you can take the same way back.

-We have made this walk with our guests, and the kids of 5-8 years that were joining had lots of fun.
+We made this walk with our guests, and the kids of 5-8 years who were joining had lots of fun.
 Watch the video.

 6. Sendero circular Sierra de los Espartales – Cártama

 As we already have said, in Andalusia you can make many combinations.
 In this walk, you will find these combinations.
 The trail starts in the whitewashed mountain village of Cártama.
 You will cross the square, with old Moorish influences to take the zigzag church path going uphill to the church with at the back the old Moorish fortification.